darwindave/flask-uwsgi/README.md

 Next, create the config file.

 - Copy the config template to /etc/flask-uwsgi/flask-uwsgi.ini.
 - Set uid and gid to the numeric uid and gid for www-data.
+Use the following commands to get the ids

+	sudo id -u www-data
+	sudo id -g www-data

 Next, start uWSGI.